 The Pentax Q writes its imaging data to SDXC cards, while the A77 II uses SDXC or Memory Stick PRO Duo cards.
 The A77 II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the Pentax Q cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Pentax Q and Sony Alpha SLT-A77 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A77 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Pentax Q does not offer wifi capability.
+In contrast, the Pentax Q does not provide wifi capability.

 Studio photographers will appreciate that the Sony A77 II (unlike the Pentax Q) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the Pentax Q has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the Pentax Q has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the Pentax Q was succeeded by the Pentax Q10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.